 - Microcontroller: OpenPilot CopterControl Platform;

-Tutorials that show you how to build a simple, cheap, and customizable quadcopter.
+A series of tutorials from where you can learn how to build a simple, cheap and customizable quadcopter.

 Great things can be built easily and with a small amount of money.
-From this guide you can learn all the steps of building a cheap quadcopter and how to add new features to the project like GoPro camera.
+In this guide, you can find all the steps to build a cheap and budget quadcopter.
+Also, there are information about how to add new features to the project, something like a GoPro camera.

-The guide is split in five parts including here the first part where are presented the components, second part that teaching you how to build the quadcopter, the third part contain information to set up the transmitter, the fourth part of the guide is for optimization, while the last part show you how to attach a GoPro camera to the quadcopter.
+The guide is split into five parts including here the first part where are presented the components, second part that teaches you how to build the quadcopter, the third part that contains information about how to set up the transmitter, the fourth part of the guide is for optimization, while the last part shows you how to attach a GoPro camera to the quadcopter.

-The final result of this project is a solid quadcopter that flies well and can be customized with different equipment.
-Below I made a list with general components that can be found in these tutorials.
+The final result of this project is a solid quadcopter that flies well and equipped with different components.
+Below I made a list of general components that can be found in these tutorials.

 - Frame: Turnigy H.A.L.
 (Heavy Aerial Lift) Quadcopter Frame 585mm;